|

 22 March 1999. <http://www.library.wisc.edu/libraries/WomensStudies/fc/fcwebbai.htm>

-This page contains eleven links to other sites for people to gain information on different witch-hunts
+This page contains eleven links to other sites for information on witch-hunts.

 associated with the University of Wisconsin and its Women Studies program, the site